opensafely-core/ehrql/DEVELOPERS.md

 #### Generative tests

 The generative tests use Hypothesis to generate variable definitions (in the query model) and test data.
-They then execute the resulting dataset definitions using both the SQLite query engine and the in-memory one, and check that the results are the same.
+They then execute the resulting dataset definitions using the MSSQL, SQLite and in-memory query engines, and check that the results are the same.

 The GHAs use a fixed seed and run 200 examples, which is enough to ensure that all nodes are covered.
 By default, tests run with `just test ...` or `pytest` use only 10 examples